La Quinta, California: Transportation

 California State Route 111, the main surface street thoroughfare in the Coachella Valley, passes through La Quinta.
 The city has access to Interstate 10 through the Washington Street and Jefferson Street exits.

 The city hosts multiple stops for the SunLine regional transportation agency, which provides bus service in the Coachella Valley.

 La Quinta is approximately a half hour drive from the Palm Springs International Airport, the main regional airport in the area with flights leaving daily to connecting airports across the United States and Canada.
 The city is a short drive from both the general aviation Bermuda Dunes Airport to the north, and the general aviation Jacqueline Cochran Regional Airport in unincorporated Thermal to the east.

 Notable people

 The city has been home to a number of celebrity residents, including the late Merv Griffin.
-Griffin was the driving force behind the annual La Quinta Arts Festival, one of the country's leading plein air art shows, and was instrumental in the development of Griffin Ranch, a equestrian-oriented resort residential neighborhood.
+Griffin was the driving force behind the annual La Quinta Arts Festival, one of the country's leading plein air art shows, and was instrumental in the development of Griffin Ranch, an equestrian-oriented resort residential neighborhood.